sageserpent-open/NTestCaseBuilder/README.markdown

         {
             /// <summary>
             /// Carries out a step of the progressive decoding of the format.
-            /// At each step, all of the occurrances of some character in the original encoded
+            /// At each step, all of the occurrences of some character in the original encoded
             /// string will be decoded and placed into a string builder at their original
             /// locations.
 Each step deals with a unique character in the original string.
             /// </summary>
             /// <param name="builderForPartiallyDecodedString">A non-null string builder for the partially decoded result.
 This is modified on each call, and is intended to be reused across successive calls to this method to achieve a progressive decoding.
-Can be set up arbitrarily; will be resized to accomodate the need for additional characters, or will be trimmed if too long.
+Can be set up arbitrarily; will be resized to accommodate the need for additional characters, or will be trimmed if too long.
 Any existing characters not placed into the buffer by a previous call to this method will eventually be overwritten or truncated over a progressive series of calls.</param>
             /// <returns>True if 'builderForPartiallyDecodedString' contains the completely decoded string, false if there is more decoding to follow.</returns>
             public Boolean DecodeIntoAndReportIfCompleted(StringBuilder builderForPartiallyDecodedString)
             {